Skip navigation

 Before using meperidine injection

-• tell your doctor or pharmacist if you are taking the following medications or have stopped taking them within the past two weeks: isocarboxazid (Marplan), linezolid (Zyvox), methylene blue, phenelzine (Nardil), procarbazine (Matulane), selegiline (Emsam, Zelapar), or tranylcypromine (Parnate).
+• tell your doctor or pharmacist if you are taking the following medications or have stopped taking them within the past two weeks: isocarboxazid, linezolid, methylene blue, phenelzine, procarbazine, selegiline, or tranylcypromine.

 • The following nonprescription or herbal products may interact with meperidine injection: St. John's wort and tryptophan.
 Be sure to let your doctor and pharmacist know that you are taking these medications before you start using meperidine injection.
 Do not start these medications while using meperidine injection without discussing it with your healthcare provider.

-• tell your doctor if you have any of the conditions listed in the IMPORTANT WARNING section or paralytic ileus (condition in which food does not move through the intestines) or a blockage in the stomach or intestines.
+• tell your doctor if you have slowed breathing, asthma, chronic pulmonary disease (COPD), or other lung problem, or have any of the conditions listed in the IMPORTANT WARNING section or paralytic ileus (condition in which food does not move through the intestines) or a blockage in the stomach or intestines.
 Your doctor may tell you not to use meperidine injection.

-• tell your doctor if you have or have ever had problems urinating; adrenal insufficiency (condition in which the adrenal glands do not produce enough of certain hormones needed for important body functions); seizures; pheochromocytoma (tumor on a small gland near the kidneys); a fast or irregular heartbeat; diabetes; or thyroid, pancreas, heart, kidney, or liver disease.
+• tell your doctor if you have or have ever had a brain tumor, or any condition that increases the amount of pressure in your brain; seizures; pheochromocytoma (tumor on a small gland near the kidneys); a fast or irregular heartbeat; or thyroid, pancreas, heart, kidney, or liver disease.

 • you should know that this medication may decrease fertility in men and women.
 Talk to your doctor about the risks of using meperidine.